RedHatOfficial/ocp4-vsphere-upi-automation/README.md

 ### Set Global Variables
 > Pre-populated entries in **group_vars/all.yml** are ready to be used unless you need to customize further.
 Any updates described below refer to [group_vars/all.yml](group_vars/all.yml) unless otherwise specified.
 1. Get the ***pull secret*** from [here](https://cloud.redhat.com/OpenShift/install/vsphere/user-provisioned).
-Update the file on the line with `pull_secret` by providing the entire pull secret as a single line replacing the provided/incomplete pull secret
+Save the pull secret as a file called `pullsecret` in the home directory of the user running this automation.
 2. Get the vCenter details:
    1. IP address
    2. Service account username (can be the same as admin)